 The University of Iowa has partnered with several national computing and scientific organizations in order to provide additional computing resources to UI researchers and staff.
-Most notable are our connections with the Extreme Science and Engineering Discovery Environment (XSEDE), the Great Lakes Consortium for Petascale Computation (GLCPC), and the Blue Waters Project.
+ITS - Research Services can help facilitate access to national computing resources, such as those provided by XSEDE.
+This includes access to large-scale computational resources and expertise that may not be available on the University of Iowa campus.
+Additionally, we can help facilitate access to commercial cloud platforms such as AWS and Azure.
+For more details visit this page.
+Additional resources are available through the Great Lakes Consortium for Petascale Computation (GLCPC), and the Blue Waters Project.

-Xsede is a robust collection of integrated digital resources and services funded by NSF.
-This is a single virtual system that scientists and researchers can use to interactively share computing resources, data, and expertise.
+XSEDE is a robust collection of integrated digital resources and services funded by NSF.
+This is a nationally-distributed, virtual ecosystem that scientists and researchers can use to interactively share computing resources, data, and expertise.
 XSEDE integrates the resources and services, makes them easier to use, and helps more people use them.
-The five-year, $121 million project is supported by the National Science Foundation, and replaces and expands on the NSF TeraGrid project.

-A part of the Xsede project is the Xsede Campus Champions.
-Through the Campus Champions program, the UI campus will have direct access to XSEDE and input to its staff, resource allocations for the use of campus researchers, and assistance in using those resources.
+Through the XSEDE Campus Champions program, the UI campus has direct access to XSEDE and input to its staff, resource allocations for the use of campus researchers, and assistance in using those resources.

 UI Usage of Jetstream

 One good example of leveraging Jetstream is to utilize it as a data analytics environment for classes.
 For example, Jupyter Notebook and RStudio are definitely the most widely used open-source data analytics frameworks by Python users and R users, respectively.
-They run not only on personal computers, but also on HPC (High Performance Computing) driven servers like Jetstream resources.
-If users connect to Jupyter Notebook and RStudio running on servers in Jetstream, they can benefit from the powerful computing resources in learning and doing their own data analytics.
+They run not only on personal computers, but also on VMs on Jetstream resources.
+If users connect to Jupyter Notebook and RStudio via VM’s on Jetstream, they can benefit from powerful computing resources while learning and doing their own data analytics.

-Bridges is a multi-tiered, data-intensive high-performance computing system hosted by the Pittsburgh Supercomputing Center (PSC).
-Featuring regular, large, and extreme shared memory compute nodes, GPU nodes, database nodes, web server nodes, and data transfer nodes, Bridges is designed for extreme flexibility, functionality, and usability, and is well-suited for "Big Data" projects in the life sciences, the social sciences, and the humanities.
+Bridges is a multi-tiered HPC system hosted by the Pittsburgh Supercomputing Center (PSC).
+Featuring regular, large, and extreme shared memory compute nodes, GPU nodes, database nodes, web server nodes, and data transfer nodes, Bridges is designed for extreme flexibility, functionality, and usability, and is well-suited for data-intensive projects in the life sciences, the social sciences, and the humanities.

 UI Usage of Bridges

-Starting Fall 2017, ITS-Research Services will be helping faculty to teach courses (such as Big Data Analysis from Management Sciences and/or Electrical and Computer Engineering or high performance computing classes from Computer Science) on XSEDE supercomputing clusters.
-For the Fall of 2017, Big Data Management & Analytics course (MSCI:6110) and High Performance and Parallel Computing (CS:4700) will be taught using Bridges clusters.
+ITS-Research Services helps faculty teach courses (such as Big Data Analysis from Management Sciences and/or Electrical and Computer Engineering or HPC classes from Computer Science) on XSEDE supercomputing clusters.
+In the Fall of 2017, Big Data Management & Analytics course (MSCI:6110) and High Performance and Parallel Computing (CS:4700) were taught using the Bridges cluster.

 Educational Allocation Proposal.

-Educational Allocation Proposal requirements can be found on XSEDE website here.
+Educational Allocation Proposal requirements can be found on the XSEDE website.

-The Blue Waters project, which is supported by the National Science foundation and the University of Illinois, will deliver a supercomputer capable of sustained performance of 1 petaflop on a range of real-world science and engineering applications.
-It is expected to be one of the most powerful supercomputers in the world.
+The Blue Waters supercomputer, supported by the National Science foundation and the University of Illinois, is capable of a sustained performance of 1 petaflops on a range of real-world science and engineering applications.